Julie-nguyen5960/creative_coding_blog/posts/tenth-week.md

 The implementation of WebSocket would allow the project to become more interactive through its real-time, bidirectional communication between the client and server.
 Project will be able to update instantaneously and would display the user activity.

 ![websocket diagram](Pictures/websocket.png)

+---
+# Homework 10b

+#### 1. choose a scripting language workflow out of the following options:

+- lua5

+- Art from Code (R)

+- Manim (python)

+- Ruby 2D

+- <mark> Scripting in Unity </mark>

+- some other scripting language workflow

+#### 2. find a tutorial series on this approach, and follow along until you understand the basics.

+#### 3. create a script that demonstrates what you have learned.

+#### 4. document the process in a blog post discussing:

+why you are interested in this scripting language

+how you might use this scripting language in your own creative practice

+the strengths & weaknesses of this scripting language vs other scripting languages

+the strengths & weaknesses of scripting languages in general, vs compiled languages